 While nature is inherently therapeutic, if you want to focus more on hard skills like identifying edible plants, or learning how to use a map and compass, that can be integrated into a session as well.
 Please see my Integration page for more information.

-My practice is trauma informed, and I work with children, adolescents, young adults, adults, and humans of all backgrounds.
+My practice is trauma informed, and I work with children, adolescents, young adults, adults, couples, and humans of all backgrounds.

 I am committed to creating an atmosphere of mutual respect and appreciation of the differences that clients bring into therapy.
 I do not discriminate on the bases of race, color, sexual orientation, national/ethnic origin, age, religion, creed, or with regard to the bases outlined in the Veterans Readjustment Act and the Americans with Disabilities Act.